infernojs/inferno-typescript-example/README.md

 ## Overview

-Beginner friendly example to get started with Inferno (JSX + typescript) with webpack.
+Example to get started with Inferno (JSX + typescript) with webpack.

 ## Getting started